sbseltzer/anki-trivial-clozes/README.md

 # Anki Trivial Clozes
-Used to support a spin on the AJATT MCD review strategy.

 Here, clozes are not a classical clozed deletion.
 Rather, the generated cards shows/highlights the content (normally a word) being tested.
 It would be the equivalent to setting the hint text of a cloze to the content that would otherwise be hidden.
 In fact, that's exactly what this addon does.
 This is much better for those who hate the fill-in-the-blank feeling.

+This is intended to do what [cloze to highlight](https://ankiweb.net/shared/info/1224266113) does, but in a semi-portable way.
+I use this to support a spin on the AJATT MCD review strategy.

 ## Personal Setup

 ### My general process is as such.